rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > Skip to `## About You` section

 ## Your Rust experience

+### How did you get interested in Rust?

+Free form.

+> **REMOVED**
+>
+> Not actionable.

+### How long have you been working with Rust?

+Select one:

+> **REMOVED**
+>
+> While we very much want to understand where someone is in their Rust journey,
+> asking in terms of calendar time can give very skewed answers.
+>
+> **TODO** we should create a question that more appropriately captures how "experienced"
+> of a Rustacean the respondent is.
+This can be difficult to gauge since people with
+> different backgrounds will reach different stages of their Rust career at
+> different times.

+### How long did it take you to become productive in Rust?

+Select one:

+> **REMOVED**
+>
+> This is also very prone to wildly different interpretations that make doing something
+> with the data very difficult.
+The goal of this question was likely to get a gauge for
+> how difficult the Rust learning curve is, but this question does a very poor job
+> capturing that.

+### How many other programming languages did you know when you originally started working with Rust?

+Select one:

+> **REMOVED**
+>
+> Gauging knowledge through "number of programming languages" and how that relates to
+> how easy it is to learn Rust is likely impossible.

+### If you summed the size of all Rust projects you work on, how big would it be?

+Select one:

+- Less than 1,000 lines
+- 1,000 to 10,000 lines
+- 10,000 to 100,000 lines
+- 100,000 to 1,000,000 lines
+- more than 1,000,000 lines

+> **REMOVED**
+>
+> This information is not actionable

+### How often do you use Rust?

+Select one:

+- Daily or nearly so
+- Weekly or nearly so
+- Monthly or nearly so
+- Rarely

+> **justification**
+>
+> This can be useful demographic information as a proxy for how "important" Rust is
+> in someone's technical life.
+>
+> **TODO** should we rephrase this to not rely on calendar time?
+Someone who only
+> programs once a week but always uses Rust is different than someone who programs
+> daily but only uses Rust once a week

+### How would you rate your Rust expertise?

+Select 1-10 (1 = Beginner, 10 = Expert)

+> TODO: I'm unsure about this question

+### How would you rate the learning of these concepts?

+Options: Easy, Moderate, Tricky, Very Difficult, Still Don't Get it, N/A (haven't learned)

+Concepts: Enums, Modules, Ownership & Borrowing, Iterators, Traits, Generics and Trait Bounds, Lifetimes, Cargo, Macros, Unsafe, Async I/O, Pattern Matching, Collections, Closures, FFI, Concurrency

+> **TODO** this question usually makes great blog material, but it's really not actionable.
+Teachers of Rust generally have a good idea of what's difficult to teach, and Rust compiler devs have a good idea of what the papercuts are.
+Perhaps it should be removed.

+### I would use Rust more if...

+Select all that apply:

+- I did not see any benefit to using Rust
+- Rust was too intimidating, too hard to learn, or too complicated
+- Rust doesn't have the libraries I need
+- Rust doesn't have the tools I need
+- Rust doesn't have good enough IDE or editor support
+- Rust doesn't support the platforms I need
+- Rust seems too risky to use in production
+- I need better interoperability between Rust and other languages
+- My company doesn't use Rust
+- Switching to Rust would make me less productive
+- I haven't learned Rust yet, but I want to
+- I haven't learned Rust yet, and I don't want to
+- Other

+> **TODO** this question seems like it could be useful, but how?

+### If you indicated a desire for increased interoperability, which of the following languages would you want to use with Rust?

+- C
+- C++
+- C#
+- Clojure
+- Elm
+- Elixir
+- Erlang
+- Go
+- Haskell
+- Java
+- JavaScript
+- Objective-C
+- PHP
+- Python
+- Ruby
+- Scala
+- Swift

+> **justification**
+>
+> This question has led to surprising answers in the past that could help the lang team better prioritize features that make interop easier.

 ### Which operating systems do you use regularly for Rust development as your dev machine?